Cheng-Lin-Li/MachineLearning/FastMap/README.md

         self.obj_set = A set() data type, to store the label of total objects.

+## Data Structure
+  1. All object pairs store in an array.
+    a.	o_pair = [pair 1, pair 2, …, pair n]
+    b.
+The data structure of each pair is [x, y]. x, and y stand for two object IDs.
+  2. Distances store in an array.
+    a.
+Store distance of each object pair.
+    b.	dist = [distance of pair 1, distance of pair 2, …, distance of pair n].
+    c.	obj_k_d is an array stores object distances scale to k dimensions.
+  3. New distance information stores in an array.
+    a.	_new_dist_set = [distance between pair 1 of projections in new hyper-plane, …, distance between pair n of projections in new hyper-plane]
+  4. Objects store in a set.
+    a.
+Store the label of total objects.
+    b.	obj_set = [object 1, …, object k]

 ## Process

   1. Assign k as the number of dimension that want to reduce to.